Upper middle class: American upper-middle class

-In addition to having autonomy in their work, above-average incomes, and advanced educations, the upper middle class also tends to be influential, setting trends and largely shaping public opinion.
-Overall, members of this class are also secure from economic down-turns and, unlike their counterparts in the statistical middle class, do not need to fear downsizing, corporate cost-cutting, or outsourcing—an economic benefit largely attributable to their postgraduate degrees and comfortable incomes, likely in the top income quintile or top third.
+In addition to the above-average autonomy in their work and their higher incomes, the upper-middle class also tends to be socioculturally influential.
+Most members of this class are secure from economic downturns and, unlike their counterparts in the statistical middle class, are mostly unaffected by corporate cost-cutting and outsourcing, because of their advanced experience and education.
+Their incomes are usually in the top income quintile or top third.

 Income

-While many Americans cite income as the prime determinant of class, occupational status, educational attainment, and value systems are equally important variables.
-Income is in part determined by the scarcity of certain skill sets.
-An occupation that requires a scarce skill set which is attained through higher educational degree, and which involves higher autonomy, responsibility and influence, will usually offer higher economic compensation.
-Qualifying for such higher income often requires that individuals obtain the necessary skills (e.g., by attending law, medical, or postgraduate school) and demonstrate the necessary competencies.
+Whilst many Americans believe that income is the primary determiner of class: occupation, cultural privilege, and educational attainment, are important.
+Income is determined by the replaceability of skills.
+A socially contributive occupation that needs seldom encountered skills will offer higher remuneration.
 There are also differences between household and individual income.
 In 2005, 42% of US households (76% among the top quintile) had two or more income earners; as a result, 18% of households but only 5% of individuals had six-figure incomes.
 To illustrate, two nurses each making $55,000 per year can out-earn, in a household sense, a single attorney who makes a median of $95,000 annually.